0xSiO/matisse-controller/README.md

 Hovering over most fields in this configuration dialog will reveal tooltips with more information about what the options do.

-## Documentation
+## API Documentation
-Documentation for this project can be found at <https://lucis-fluxum.github.io/matisse-controller/docs>.
+API documentation for this project can be found at <https://lucis-fluxum.github.io/matisse-controller/docs>.

 ## Terminology
 There are a few important bits of terminology that may be confusing: